DataKit API¶

 - Type: string

-- Required: N
+- Required: No

-- Default value: -
+- Default Value: -

-- Description: Currently only supports
+- Description: Currently, only

-, the URL should be written as/v1/write/metric
+as an example, the URL should be written as/v1/write/metric

 dry